-Table 18: Local and Tribal Coordination for Non-Priority Projects
+Table 22: Local and Tribal Coordination for Non-Priority Projects

-Local and Tribal Coordination Details Non-Priority Project Points Local and Tribal Coordination Information and Consultation Meeting 10 Local and Tribal Coordination - Letter of Support 10
+Local and Tribal Coordination Details Non-Priority Project Points Local and/or Tribal Coordination - Letter of Support 15 Local and/or Tribal Coordination Engagement Plan 10

-- Community Anchor Institutions for Non-Priority Projects 10 Maximum Points: The BEAD Program aims to promote digital equity and expand broadband access in unserved and underserved areas.
+• Community Anchor Institutions for Non-Priority Projects - 20 Maximum Points: The BEAD Program aims to promote digital equity and expand broadband access in unserved and underserved areas.
 CAIs play a key role in achieving these objectives by serving as critical community resources for education, healthcare, and emergency services.
 Applications that have included eligible CAIs as published by the State Broadband Office within the project area as part of the application will be scored.
-Ten points will be awarded to an application that has the highest number of eligible CAIs included for the project area.
-Applications that do not include eligible CAIs within their project areas will receive 0 points in this category. - Equitable Workforce Development and Job Quality for Non-Priority Projects 25 Maximum Points: Applicants are required to present a narrative demonstrating their dedication to making appropriate investments in cultivating a skilled and diverse workforce to fulfill the job requirements and meet the infrastructure development deadlines outlined in their application.
+Twenty points will be awarded to an application that has the highest number of eligible CAIs included for the project area.
+Applications that do not include eligible CAIs within their project areas will receive 0 points in this category.
+Applications that include some eligible CAIs for the project area will be scored using a sliding scale system.

+• Equitable Workforce Development and Job Quality for Non-Priority Projects - 25 Maximum Points: Applicants are required to present a narrative demonstrating their dedication to making appropriate investments in cultivating a skilled and diverse workforce to fulfill the job requirements and meet the infrastructure development deadlines outlined in their application.
 For this criterion, the Arizona Commerce Authority State Broadband Office will evaluate and assign scores based on the narrative responses provided.
-The State Broadband Office will evaluate applicant's narrative provided in the application along with all of the necessary information pertaining to workforce development and commit to fostering a skilled workforce, with a particular emphasis on hiring locally for scoring application using a sliding scale system.
+The State Broadband Office will evaluate applicant's narrative provided in the application along with all of the necessary information pertaining to workforce development and commit to fostering a skilled workforce, training program, educating workers about their rights and obligations related to union neutrality, and a particular emphasis on hiring locally for scoring application using a sliding scale system.